Segunda Federación

-Segunda Federación, previously called Segunda División RFEF, also officially known as Segunda B-Segunda Federación, is the fourth tier of the Spanish football league system containing 90 teams divided into five groups.
+Segunda Federación, previously called Segunda RFEF, also officially known as Segunda B, is the fourth tier of the Spanish football league system containing 90 teams divided into five groups.
 It is administered by the Royal Spanish Football Federation.
-It is the second tier outside the top two professional leagues, the Primera División (also known as La Liga) and the Segunda División, being behind the Primera Federación and above the Tercera Federación.
-The division also includes the reserve teams of a number of La Liga and Segunda División teams.
+It is the second tier outside the top two professional leagues, the Primera División (also known as La Liga) and Segunda División (also known as La Liga 2), being behind Primera Federación and above Tercera Federación.
+The division also includes the reserve teams of a number of La Liga and La Liga 2 teams.

 History

-On 6 May 2020, the RFEF announced the creation of a new, two-group, 40-team third division called Primera División RFEF, which resulted in the former third division, Segunda División B, dropping down a level and changing into Segunda División RFEF; the changes were made effective for the 2021–22 campaign.
+On 6 May 2020, the RFEF announced the creation of a new, two-group, 40-team third division called Primera División RFEF, which resulted in the former third division, Segunda División B, dropping down a level and becoming Segunda División RFEF; the changes were made effective for the 2021–22 campaign.

-In July 2022, the division was renamed into Segunda Federación.
+In July 2022, the division was renamed Segunda Federación.

 Current format

-Segunda Federación currently features 90 teams divided into 5 groups of 18.
-The champions of each group achieve automatic promotion to Primera Federación, while the other top four teams are qualified to a play-off round, where five of the 20 teams qualified also achieve promotion.
+Segunda Federación features 90 teams divided into 5 groups of 18.
+The champions of each group achieve automatic promotion to Primera Federación, while the other top four teams qualify for a play-off round, where five of the 20 teams qualified also achieve promotion.
 However reserve teams are only eligible for promotion to the Primera Federación if their senior team is in one division above it.
 The bottom five teams in each group are relegated to the Tercera Federación.
 Also, the four worst 13th-placed teams enter into relegation play-offs to determine the two teams to be relegated.